jojonium/artimancer/README.md

 # Artimancer

-A simple game I'm working on.
+A simple turn-based RPG for the web.
 Stay tuned for more progress.

+## Current State

+  - Most engine managers have basic functionality
+  - Simple sprite-based graphics options
+  - Robust controls system
+  - Working on a room editor

 ## Running Development Server